It's interview season, so if you're reading this you're probably preparing for your business school interview.

 Tell me about yourself

-Your answer should be about 1.5 to 2 minutes.
-Include:
+Your answer should be about 1 to 2 minutes.
+Things you can include:

 *If there is something about you that makes you different from all of the other MBA applicants, mention it here.